 The goal going forward is that Legal Files will be a one-stop place for our investigators to review information, and for the office to become as paperless as possible.

-Legal Files Software, Inc., developer of the popular Legal Files case and matter management application, today announced that it will license its software to the Equal Opportunity Office at the University of Massachusetts, Amherst.
+Legal Files Software, Inc., developer of the popular Legal Files case and matter management software, today announced that it will license its best case legal software to the Equal Opportunity Office at the University of Massachusetts, Amherst.
 The office joins the University’s Office of General Counsel as a Legal Files customer.

 Equal Opportunity Office Associate Director Ryan Morse said that he first began using Legal Files while at the University of Connecticut.
 “We were using it in the Office of Diversity and Equity, so I knew Legal Files could help us successfully manage a ‘non-legal’ department here,” explained Morse.
 “At the time we began looking for a system here, I wasn’t aware that our general counsel was using Legal Files, but given the software’s flexibility to meet all kinds of requirements, I’m not surprised,” he said.